rust-lang/rfcs/text/0000-rust-analyzer.md

 # Summary
 [summary]: #summary

-The RFC proposes a plan to adopt rust-analyzer as Rust's official IDE.
+The RFC proposes a plan to adopt rust-analyzer as Rust's official LSP implementation.
 The transition to rust-analyzer will take place in a few stages:

 * **Feedback** -- encourage people to use rust-analyzer and report problems
 * **Deprecation** -- actively transition people from the RLS to rust-analyzer